cmeeren/Faqt/README.md

 customer...ContactInfo...Name.LastName
     should be
 "Armstrong"
-    because only customers named Armstrong gets free shipping, but was "Aldrin"
+    because only customers named Armstrong get free shipping, but was "Aldrin"
 ```